 Former MLB pitcher Clay Rapada began his coaching career in 2016 with the Augusta GreenJackets.
 He answers questions about his career as player and coach.

-Clay Rapada, who played across six Major League Organizations spanning seven season, has the odd distinction of never suffering a loss in his MLB career through 152 games.
+Clay Rapada, who played across six Major League Organizations spanning seven seasons, has the odd distinction of never suffering a loss in his MLB career through 152 games.
 The pitcher-turned coach enters year two with the Augusta GreenJackets, and he answered some questions relating to his professional baseball career.

 William: You played on various teams across the bigs, including the Chicago Cubs, New York Yankees, Cleveland Indians…of all the teams you’ve played for, which did you enjoy playing for the most?
 Favorite city to play in?
 Memorable teammates?
 Players you played against?